-He wrote, produced and directed an award-winning short film, Call Me A Paki (2005), which chronicles his confrontation with racism, his struggle to hide his heritage, and ultimately, his reclamation of cultural identity.
+He wrote, produced and directed an award-winning short film, Call Me A Paki (2005), which chronicles his confrontation with racism in Canada, and his reclamation of cultural identity.
 The film had its world premiere broadcast on CBC Television and was screened at over 20 festivals.
 His photo book, Love Wins (2013), about the separation wall in Israel and Palestine was featured in The New York Times and nominated for the Palestine Book Award.

-In 2015, he started teaching instant film photography in schools across South East Asia and currently teaches film and media studies at an international school in Hong Kong.
-He created a series of autobiographical visual storytelling projects, Alex in Lotusland (2018), The Unapologetic Traveler (2022), and Alex in Wonderland (2024), which were all nominated for the prestigious Webby Award.
-His debut novel, Brown Boy Barely Blossoms was produced by the Canadian publishing house, Iguana Books (2023).
+In 2015, he started teaching film photography in schools across South East Asia and currently teaches film and media studies in Hong Kong.
+He created a series of autobiographical visual storytelling projects, Alex in Lotusland (2018), The Unapologetic Traveler (2022), and Alex in Wonderland (2024), which were all nominated for the Webby Award.
+His debut novel, Brown Boy Barely Blossoms was published by Iguana Books (2023).

 AWARDS & RECOGNITION